Key Takeaways

 Pricing

-Standard plans are around $20 to $30 per user per month.
-Plus around $40 to $54.
-Pro around $65 to $90 per user with annual billing.
+Standard plans at ~$20–$30 per user per month; Plus ~$40–$54; Pro ~$65–$90 per user with annual billing.
+View Help Scout pricing.

-5. Freshdesk - Best for budget-conscious SMB helpdesk
+5. Freshdesk - Best for Budget-Conscious SMB Helpdesk

 Freshdesk is a multichannel helpdesk for SMB and mid-market teams, offering email, chat, phone, and social ticketing alongside Freddy AI features across free and paid plan tiers.

 It is built for small to mid-sized teams that want a full omnichannel helpdesk with native phone support without the per-seat AI add-on costs that Front introduces at scale.
+Teams choose Freshdesk over Front when they need a free entry point, native phone support, and predictable tiered pricing that Front's plan structure does not offer.

 Key Features

-• Multichannel ticketing.
-Manages support from email, chat, phone, and social in a unified agent workspace from the entry tier.
+- Multichannel ticketing: Manages support from email, chat, phone, and social in a unified agent workspace from the entry tier.

-• Freddy AI.
-Provides AI-assisted triage, suggested responses, and self-service deflection across higher plan tiers without separate per-seat billing.
+- Freddy AI: Provides AI-assisted triage, suggested responses, and self-service deflection across higher plan tiers without separate per-seat billing.

-• Integrated phone support.
-Native Freshcaller integration for voice support alongside digital channels, without requiring a third-party telephony tool.
+- Integrated phone support: Native Freshcaller integration for voice support alongside digital channels, without requiring a third-party telephony tool.

 Why Choose Freshdesk Over Front?

-• Freshdesk offers a free plan and omnichannel access at lower price points, removing the single-channel barrier that forces Front Starter teams immediately into $65 per seat Professional.
+- Freshdesk offers a free plan and omnichannel access at lower price points, removing the single-channel barrier that forces Front Starter teams immediately into $65 per seat Professional.

-• Freshdesk includes native phone support as part of its helpdesk offering, a capability Front requires additional telephony integrations to replicate.
+- Freshdesk includes native phone support as part of its helpdesk offering, a capability Front requires additional telephony integrations to replicate.

 Pros

-• Free and low-cost entry plans make adoption easy for small SMB and B2B teams without high upfront cost or annual commitment.
+- Free and low-cost entry plans make adoption easy for small SMB and B2B teams without high upfront cost or annual commitment.

-• Solid ticketing, phone integration, and a broad app marketplace cover most SMB and mid-market support use cases effectively.
+- Solid ticketing, phone integration, and a broad app marketplace cover most SMB and mid-market support use cases effectively.

-• Gradual scaling from SMB to mid-market without the sudden per-seat cost compounding that Front's AI add-on structure introduces.
+- Gradual scaling from SMB to mid-market without the sudden per-seat cost compounding that Front's AI add-on structure introduces.

 Cons

-• Freddy AI and Pro tier add-ons increase per-agent costs well beyond headline pricing expectations as teams grow and automate.
+- Freddy AI and Pro tier add-ons increase per-agent costs well beyond headline pricing expectations as teams grow and automate.

-• Interface and configuration can feel dated compared to modern collaborative platforms like Front or Intercom.
+- Interface and configuration can feel dated compared to modern collaborative platforms like Front or Intercom.

 Customer Review